Biden approves federal aid after Florida condo collapse | DW | 25.06.2021

-Rescue workers walk beside the rubble as rescue efforts continue where a wing of a beachfront condo building collapsed
+Rescue workers walk beside the rubble as rescue efforts continue where a wing of a beachfront condominium collapsed

 "The President's action authorizes the Department of Homeland Security, Federal Emergency Management Agency (FEMA), to coordinate all disaster relief efforts," the White House said in a statement released on Friday.